slytomcat/stone_scissors_paper/README.md

 Request body: JSON with following parameter:

-- `player1`: Identification for first player
+- `player1`: identification for first player
-- `player2`: Identification for second player
+- `player2`: identification for second player

 Player can be itentifyed by any string value: some user_id, e-mail or phone number.